aosabook/500lines/dagoba/chapter.md

 We're probably only interested in getting a few unique results out, so we'll change the query a bit: `g.v('Thor').out().out().out().in().in().in().unique().take(10)`.
 Now our query produces at most 10 results.
 What happens if we evaluate this eagerly, though?
 We're still going to have to build up septillions of results before returning only the first 10.

 All graph databases have to support a mechanism for doing as little work as possible, and most choose some form of non-strict evaluation to do so.
-Since we're building our own interpreter the lazy evaluation our program is certainly achievable, but we may have to contend with some unintended consequences.
+Since we're building our own interpreter the lazy evaluation of our program is certainly achievable, but we may have to contend with some unintended consequences.

-## Ramifications of evaluation strategy on our mental model
+## Ramifications of Evaluation Strategy on our Mental Model

 Up until now our mental model for evaluation has been very simple:

 - request a set of vertices
 - pass the returned set as input to a pipe
 - repeat as necessary

 We would like to retain that model for our users, because it's easier to reason about, but as we've seen we can no longer use that model for the implementation.
-Having users think in a model that differs from the actual implementation is the source of much pain.
+Having users think in a model that differs from the actual implementation is a source of much pain.
 A leaky abstraction is a small-scale version of this; in the large it can lead to frustration, cognitive dissonance and ragequits.

 Our case is nearly optimal for this deception, though: the answer to any query will be the same, regardless of execution model.
 The only difference is the performance.
 The tradeoff is between having all users learn a more complicated model prior to using the system, or forcing a subset of users to transfer from the simple model to the complicated model in order to better reason about query performance.

-Some factors to consider when wrestling with this decision are: the relative cognitive difficulty of learning the simple model vs the more complex model; the additional cognitive load imposed by first using the simple model and then advancing to the complex one vs skipping the simple and learning only the complex; the subset of users required to make the transition, in terms of their proportional size, cognitive availability, available time, and so on.
+Some factors to consider when wrestling with this decision are:

+- the relative cognitive difficulty of learning the simple model versus the more complex model;
+- the additional cognitive load imposed by first using the simple model and then advancing to the complex one versus skipping the simple and learning only the complex;
+- the subset of users required to make the transition, in terms of their proportional size, cognitive availability, available time, and so on.

 In our case this tradeoff makes sense.
 For most uses queries will return results fast enough that users needn't be concerned with optimizing their query structure or learning the deeper model.
-Those who will are the users writing advanced queries over large datasets, and they are also likely the users most well equipped to transition to a new model.
+Those who will are the users writing advanced queries over large datasets, and they are also likely the users most well-equipped to transition to a new model.
 Additionally, our hope is that there is only a small increase in difficulty imposed by using the simple model before learning the more complex one.

 We'll go in to more detail on this new model soon, but in the meantime here are some highlights to keep in mind during the next section:

 - Each pipe returns one result at a time, not a set of results.
 Each pipe may be activated many times while evaluating a query.
 - A read/write head controls which pipe is activated next.
 The head starts at the end of the pipeline, and its movement is directed by the result of the currently active pipe.
 - That result might be one of the aforementioned gremlins.
 Each gremlin represents a potential query result, and they carry state with them through the pipes.
 Gremlins cause the head to move to the right.